OGGM/oggm.github.io/_posts/2020-01-04-new-license.md

 With BSD3, including OGGM code is as easy as adding our copyright notice to your repository.

 2. The GPL license is very complex and wordy.
-BSD3 (or MIT) are simple and clear.
+BSD (or MIT) is simple and clear.

-3. Even with GPL, there is no guarantee that modifications to OGGM will be made freely available.
-Previously, modifications of OGGM could not be shared openly thanks to GPLv3, that's true; however, single authors or organisations could take OGGM, make it better, and publish/produce data based on their modified version of OGGM without having to share it to others (as long as their modifications remained private within their "organisation").
-This is not better with BSD, but at least the license is now simple and easy: people are allowed to do so if they wish.
+3. Even with a GPL license, there is no guarantee that modifications to OGGM will be made freely available.
+With a GPL license, outside modifications of OGGM could not be shared openly unless shared under GPL as well (that's why we chose this license).
+However, single authors or organisations could take OGGM, make it better, and publish/produce data based on their modified version of OGGM without having to share it to others while still being compliant with GPL (as long as their modifications remained private within their "organisation").
+This problem remains with a permissive license like BSD, but at least the license is now simple and easy: people are allowed to do so if they wish.

 4. After settling on MIT (which is the license recommended by Github and probably